The Best Google Chrome Extensions For Every WordPress Web Developer

-When auditing a page, Lighthouse runs a barrage of tests against it, and then generates a report on how well the page did.
-From here you can use the failing tests as indicators on what you can do to improve your app.
+When auditing a page, Lighthouse runs a barrage of tests against it and then generates a report on how well the page did.
+From here you can use the failing tests as indicators of what you can do to improve your app.

 Simply install the plugin, click on its icon, and it automatically starts analyzing via Lighthouse.

 Tag Assistant for Conversions Beta helps validate your website implementation used to measure conversions for Google Ads.

 Tag Assistant enables you to step through the entire user journey by simulating a click on an ad, arriving on your website, navigating the site, and ultimately converting.